Digital-Hurricane-of-Questions/GHS-Demonlist/readme.md

-This is repositiry of GHS Demonlist
+This is repositiry of GHS Demonlist.
 In future I will write the documentation of them